Table for Five: Plot

 The ship proceeds to Cairo.
 While the children are sightseeing, Tannen meets with Mitchell again in a local tavern and reveals he is considering pursuing full custody of the children.
 Their conversation escalates into a heated argument.
 Mitchell points out Tannen's history as an absentee parent, noting he doesn't even know the names of his children's friends or teachers.
 He hints at knowledge of Tannen's unsuccessful business dealings and vows to use his legal expertise to ruin him.
 Tannen confesses to Marie the truth about how little time he has spent with his children over the years.
 Marie joins the family on a trip to the Pyramids.
-It is there that Tannen finally breaks down and informs the children of their mother's death.
+It is there that Tannen finally breaks down and informs the children of Kathleen's death.
 The children are devastated.

 At the next stop, Tunis, Trung runs away.
-He takes the first launch to shore, intending to make his way back to the U.S. Tilde tells her father that Trung has a history of running away, another fact Tannen was unaware of.
+He takes the first launch to shore, intending to make his way back to the U.S. Tilde tells Tannen that Trung has a history of running away, another fact Tannen was unaware of.
 They find him in a marketplace and catch up to him after a chase.
-Tannen forces the boy to open up, and Trung angrily tells him he needs Tannen as a father, not a "friend."
+Tannen forces Trung to open up and Trung angrily tells him he needs Tannen as a father, not a "friend."

 Mitchell is waiting in Genoa, prepared to take the children back to the United States and their home.
 As gently as possible, Tannen informs Mitchell that he is keeping them.
 He then recites a list of the children's friends and teachers, demonstrating his determination to be more involved in their lives.

 Production

 The film was shot extensively on location.
-Cruise scenes were filmed aboard the MS Vistafjord, at sea during a voyage.
-Other scenes were shot on in Rome, Athens, and at the Giza pyramids.
+Cruise scenes were filmed aboard the MS Vistafjord at sea during a voyage.
+Other scenes were shot on in Rome, Athens and at the Giza pyramids.

-The film premiered in the United States on February 18, 1983.

 Kevin Costner has a small role as a newlywed passenger on the ship.